 Information about conduct or behaviour that leads to action to confirm or develop that conduct or behaviour.

-Higher order skill.
+It’s a higher-order skill.
 It involves approaching others, starting conversations and engaging in dialogue in a way that promotes connection and understanding.

 Performed in social situations, a well-learned behaviour or an automatic sequence of behaviours that is relatively situation-specific and over time has become motor reflexive and independent of motivational or cognitive influences – that is, it is performed with little or no conscious intention.

-Informal, mostly unwritten rules that define acceptable and appropriate actions within a group or community.
+Informal, mostly unwritten rules that define acceptable and appropriate actions within a group or community. |

 Understanding and considering what is expected or required of oneself in a given situation and adapting behaviour to social norms, cultural expectations and situational cues.